 What is Furlough Leave?

-The Coronavirus Job Retention Scheme (CJRS) known as furlough leave is part of a package of business support measures to help save jobs.
+The Coronavirus Job Retention Scheme (CJRS) known as furlough leave was part of a package of business support measures to help save jobs.
 Furlough leave is temporary leave of absence and an alternative option to dismissing or laying off your employees.

 - You can claim for employees on any type of contract